MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

         </div>
         ```

-    * If you want to display a message of your choice in compose box, you can define your text in `data-msg-text` attribute.
+    * If you want to display a message of your choice in the compose box, you can define your text in `data-msg-text` attribute.

          ```html
          <div